Self-Supporting Ordained Ministry

 The guidance below details information and guidance SSMs, churchwardens and PCC members will find useful during the various stages of a parish vacancy.

-Below is an editable version of the 'Supplementary Ministry (and Training) Agreement' for use during a vacancy:
+Below is the 'Supplementary Ministry (and Training) Agreement' for use during a vacancy:

 Supplementary MA for use during a Vacancy

-The information in the booklet is designed to assist SSMs (from 65 years of age) make decisions about retirement and whether they wish to apply for PTO
+The information in the booklet is designed to assist SSOMs (from 65 years of age) make decisions about retirement and whether they wish to apply for PTO

-All those in receipt of PTO who were previously SSM should use the Ministry Agreement template below, which is issued by Bishop's House:
+All those in receipt of PTO who were previously SSM should use the Ministry Agreement template, which is issued by Bishop's House.

-However, when meeting with Incumbents / your 'responsible person', it might be helpful to use the 'fuller' SSM Ministry Agreement (see below), as this could give greater clarity around expectations.
-This is because many SSMs upon receipt of PTO will often remain in the same Parish to which they were formally licensed.
+However, when meeting with Incumbents / your 'responsible person', it might be helpful to use the 'fuller' SSOM Ministry Agreement (see below), as this could give greater clarity around expectations.
+This is because many SSOMs upon receipt of PTO will often remain in the same Parish to which they were formally licensed.

 Ministry Agreements

-Below is the Ministry Agreement template all licensed SSMs should use.
-This template should also be used by those in receipt of PTO, who were previously SSM:
+Below is the Ministry Agreement template all licensed SSOMs should use.
+This template should also be used by those in receipt of PTO, who were previously SSOM:

 For more information, advice, guidance or support about any of the above, or any other aspects of Self-Supporting Ordained Ministry, please get in touch with the Bishop's Adviser for Self Supporting Ordained Ministry via Church House 01928 643428 or lyndon.bannon@chester.anglican.org